British Horse Society: Noel Edmonds

 In June 2006, the then president of the BHS, celebrity Noel Edmonds, severely criticised the BHS for failing to fulfill its fundamental aims; that of recruitment of the existing horse riding community to the organisation and positive promotion of the activity to potential new participants.
 The chairman of the BHS, Patrick Print, attempted to mitigate Edmonds's statements by quoting some recent activities the BHS had participated in.
 Edmonds resigned from his position at the BHS a few months later.

 Rollkur

 In 2007, an issue of a BHS publication carried an article on the controversial rollkur procedure (otherwise known as LDR or Hyperflection) debate.
 The BHS received letters of complaint from its membership and some individuals called for the resignation of the senior management of the BHS for bringing the organisation's name into disrepute.
 The response of the then chairman, Patrick Print, to a letter from one member was deemed dismissive and confrontational by some members.
-The BHS has since published a policy based on the procedure being 'an unacceptable method of training horses by any rider for any length of time.
+The BHS has since published a policy based on the procedure being 'an unacceptable method of training horses by any rider for any length of time'.

 Claypits - Staple Bridleway

-The BHS has been caught in a controversy with Kent locals due to BHS's pressure on the Kent County Council (KCC) to convert a small footpath into a bridleway.
+BHS has been caught in a controversy with Kent locals due to BHS's pressure on the Kent County Council (KCC) to convert a small footpath into a bridleway.
 The locals have objected to this decision for the following reasons: